bradleeedmondson/effects-of-using-open-source-code/README.md

-# effects-of-using-open-source-code
+## The Effects of Using Open-source Code
-I would like to create an easily digestible way to communicate the relationship of OSS with non-OSS code.
+I would like to create an easily digestible way to communicate the relationship of OSS with non-OSS code, illustrating how open-source and proprietary code can interact, and the legal effects of those interactions under various open-source licenses.